Tremors and horocycle dynamics on the moduli space of translation surfaces: The tremor comparison homeomorphism

+In order to construct $\psi_t$, we start with a comparison map $\varphi$ which is only assumed to satisfy \eqref{eq: tremor shear} in case $\gamma$ is a saddle connection.
+We then modify $\varphi$ by means of an isotopy which moves points along leaves of the horizontal foliation of the target surface $M_t$.
+The signed distance along horizontal leaves will be chosen so that \eqref{eq: tremor shear} holds for all piecewise smooth curves $\gamma$ connecting any two points.
+Since the horizontal straightline flow may not be defined for all times, one of the complications we will address is to ensure that we can move points horizontally by the required amount.

 \begin{proof}[Proof of Proposition \ref{prop: tremor comparison}] We begin by proving the existence of $\psi_t$.
-Let $\tau$ be a triangulation of $S$ obtained as the pullback via $\varphi_0$ of a geodesic triangulation on $M_0$, and let $U_\tau \subset H^1(S, \Sigma; \R^2)$ and $V_\tau \subset \HHm$ be the open sets as in \S \ref{subsec: atlas of charts}.
-For a sufficiently small interval $I$ around $0$ we have \eq{eq: contained in Vtau}{ \{\trem_{q, t\beta} : t \in I \}\subset V_\tau, } and we will first prove the existence of $\psi_t$ for $t \in I$ where $I$ satisfies \equ{eq: contained in Vtau}.
-The existence for all $t$ then follows by constructing the maps on small intervals $I_1, \ldots, I_N$, covering the interval from 0 to $t$, where each $I_j$ satisfies \equ{eq: contained in Vtau} for some triangulation $\tau_j$, and composing the corresponding maps.
+Let $\tau$ be a triangulation of $S$ obtained as the pullback via $\varphi_0$ of a geodesic triangulation on $M_0$.
+Since we will be using the opposite point map defined in \S \ref{subsec: polygonal tremors}, we will take $\tau$ to be given by adding horizontal diagonals to the polygons of an APD, as in the proof of Proposition \ref{prop: tremspace}.
+Let $U_\tau$ and $V_\tau$ be the open sets in $H^1(S, \Sigma; \R^2)$ and $\HHm$, as in \S \ref{subsec: atlas of charts}.
+For a sufficiently small $\vre>0$, in the interval $I = [0, \vre]$ we have \eq{eq: contained in Vtau}{ \{\trem_{t\beta}(q) : t \in I \}\subset V_\tau, } and we will first prove the existence of $\psi_t$ for $t \in I$ where $I$ satisfies \equ{eq: contained in Vtau}.
+The existence for all $t$ then follows by composing maps defined on small intervals, as in the first paragraph of the proof of Proposition \ref{prop: tremspace}.
+With this in mind we can re-parameterize $I$, and replace $\beta$ by its multiple by a positive constant, to assume that $t=1$, $I=[0,1]$ and $\til q_0, \til q_1 \in V_\tau.$